-The Northeastern Waterfront extends from Pier 35 to China Basin and is characterized by three geographic areas or districts, including the Base of Telegraph Hill that extends from Pier 35 to Pier 9; the Ferry Building from Pier 7 1⁄2 to Pier 22 1⁄2; and South Beach, extending from Pier 24 to China Basin.
-These areas are linked by the Embarcadero Roadway, a landscaped boulevard including bicycle lanes and Herb Caen Way, the F-Market historic streetcar line, and the MUNI Metro.
+The Northeastern Waterfront extends from Pier 35 to China Basin and is characterized by three geographic areas or districts, including the Base of Telegraph Hill that extends from Pier 35 to Pier 9; the Ferry Building from Pier 71⁄2 to Pier 221⁄2; and South Beach, extending from Pier 24 to China Basin.
+These areas are linked by the Embarcadero Roadway, landscaped boulevard including bicycle lanes and Herb Caen Way, the F-Market historic streetcar line, and the MUNI Metro.
 These investments by the City helped set the stage for the revitalization of the Northeastern Waterfront.
 Each of these unique areas has a distinct character and relationship to the waterfront.

-Base of Telegraph Hill, the northernmost area contains a mix of uses that reflect the area's maritime history and its active transition to an urban and commercial district.
-Cargo shipping, warehousing and other maritime operations, including the international cruise ship terminal, the bar pilots and tugboat operations, still occupy some of the finger piers in this area.
-However, trends indicate that cargo shipping will continue to consolidate in the central and southern waterfront.
-Pier 31 has been closed to occupancy and use due to its advanced deterioration.
-Piers 9 to 33 are used for office uses, warehousing, including the foreign trade zone warehouse, incubator businesses, fish processing, parking, tour bus staging, excursion boat operations, surplus military ship berthing and various other uses.
-In general, these uses reflect the industrial, maritime character of the waterfront.
+Base of Telegraph Hill. the northernmost area contains a mix of uses that reflect the area's maritime history and its active transition to an urban and commercial district.
+Cargo ship- ping, warehousing and other maritime operations, including the international cruise ship terminal, the bar pilots and tugboat operations, still occupy some of the finger piers in this area.